hoangsonww/Boxed-Inventory-App/README.md

 - **ECR**: For container registry
 - **ECS**: For container orchestration

 This setup allows you to run Boxed in a production environment with minimal effort.
-You can find the Terraform configuration in the `aws` directory of the repository.
+You can find the Terraform configuration in the `aws` directory of the repository, and the [AWS Deployment Guide](docs/aws-deployment.md) provides detailed instructions on how to set up and deploy Boxed on AWS.

 ### Ansible Playbooks